weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 Meriwether Bye harking back to Sunday-School days, "how are the mighty fallen!"
 And how easily might they have remained mighty.

-He named his boy Peter after his Uncle Peter, in whose <span id="calibre_link-76" page-number="33" page-name="Page:There Is Confusion.djvu/39" page-index="39" page-quality="3"
+He named his boy Peter after his Uncle Peter, in whose second-hand shop in Philadelphia he had spent delightful hours.
-title="Page:There_Is_Confusion.djvu/39"></span>second-hand shop in
-Philadelphia he had spent delightful hours.

 Now see the perversity of human nature.
 Just as his father Isaiah Bye